Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ### Use the service

-1. Test endpoint using the UI.
+1. Test the service endpoints using the UI.
 Start by retrieving the public endpoint of your service with:

 ```
 snow spcs service list-endpoints echo_service